 - 2 cloves garlic, minced

-- 450 grams Italian sausage, cut crosswise into 1/4-inch slices
+- 450 grams andouille sausage OR any smoked sausage of your choice, cut crosswise into 1/4-inch slices

 - 1 (about 225 grams) smoked chicken breast OR smoked turkey ham, cut into 1/4-inch cubes

 - 2 cups long grain basmathi rice, rinsed